-For transfer students, Southwestern College may recognize hours taken in other accredited graduate programs at the discretion of the appropriate academic administrator.
+For transfer students, Southwestern College may recognize hours taken in other accredited graduate programs at the discretion of the MBA director.
 A maximum of six credit hours (with grades of A or B) may be applied to the Southwestern degree.